ryvin/bin2mat/README.md

 # BIN2MAT
 ![Neural BIN2MAT project logo](/brain-visualization.jpg)

-bin2mat is a Python program that converts binary neural scanning files to MAT files compatible with MATLAB.
+Bin2mat is a Python program that converts binary neural scan RAW data to MAT files compatible with MATLAB.
 It provides functionality for both continuous data storage and spike extraction.

 ## Author